prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 > HINT: consult the notes on [file management](/notes/python/file-management.md) for examples of how to write to file in Python

-> NOTE: to prevent clutter, exclude these receipt files from being tracked in version control by creating a new "receipts" directory with its own ".gitignore" file, and adding the following contents inside:
+> NOTE: to prevent clutter, exclude these receipt files from being tracked in version control by creating a new ".gitignore" file in the "receipts" directory, and adding the following contents inside:
 >
 >     # receipts/.gitignore
 >